anxheloo/reactvision-viro-beta/fabric-interop/README.md

-# Viro React Native Fabric Interop Layer
+# ReactVision Fabric Interop Layer

-This directory contains the Fabric interop layer for Viro React Native, which enables support for React Native's New Architecture.
+This directory contains the Fabric interop layer for ReactVision, which enables support for React Native's New Architecture.

 ## Overview

-The Fabric interop layer provides a bridge between the existing Viro React Native implementation and React Native's New Architecture (Fabric).
+The Fabric interop layer provides a bridge between the existing ReactVision implementation and React Native's New Architecture (Fabric).
 It allows you to use Viro components in apps that have enabled the New Architecture.

 ## Installation